FacetInteractive/mautic-k8s/wiki/Database_Import.md

-### Import Existing Database
+### How to Import Existing Database to MySQL K8s Instance

 Once the deployment is completed.
-Retrieve the Databse password by running the below commands
+Retrieve the Database password by running the below commands

 ```bash
 kubectl -n <namespace> get secrets {{RELEASE_NAME}}-db-secret -o yaml